Salhoutuonuo Kruse

 Salhoutuonuo Kruse (born 15 December 1966) is an Indian politician from Nagaland.
 In 2023, along with Hekani Jakhalu Kense, Kruse became the first woman to be elected to the Nagaland Legislative Assembly.
 She was appointed the Minister for Women Resource Development & Horticulture in the 5th Rio ministry, making her also the first female cabinet minister in Nagaland.
-She previously served as a president of the Angami Women Organization.
+She previously served as the president of the Angami Women Organization.

 Early life

-Salhoutuonuo Kruneilie was born 15 December 1966 to an Angami Naga family from Kiruphema Bawe.
-She studied at Ministers' Hill Baptist Higher Secondary School in Kohima and later, completed her graduation from Kohima College.
+Salhoutuonuo Kruneilie was born 15 December 1966 to an Angami Naga family from Kiruphema.
+She studied at Ministers' Hill Baptist English School (now known as Ministers' Hill Baptist Higher Secondary School) in Kohima and later, completed her graduation from Kohima College.
 She married Kevisekho Kruse, an engineer on 2 October 1986.
 Kevisekho retired as a chief engineer of Nagaland's Public Health Engineering Department.
 He later joined politics.

 Career

 Kruse served as the President of the Angamimiapfü Mechü Krotho (now known as Angami Women Organization) from 2011 to 2014.
 She is also an advisory board member of the Angami Public Organization, which is the male-dominated apex tribal body for the Angami Naga.